-Modules shall not be permanently shaded (including) partial shading, spot shading, even shading or uneven shading) under any circumstances.
-Permanent shading means cells are continuously shaded for extended periods of time, such as installing modules behind a pipe or a chimney, etc. If a defect (such as a hot spot) is caused due to a panel being improperly installed in the shade or due to poor maintenance, it will void Canadian Solar's warranty.
+• Modules shall not be permanently shaded (including partial shading, spot shading, even shading or uneven shading) under any circumstances.
+Permanent shading includes shading of the same cell, cell row, or module portion for extended and repeated periods of time (e.g. more than 200 daylight hours over the warrantied service lifetime).
 Power dissipated in fully or partially shaded cells will result in power loss, reduced yield and can cause localized overheating, which in turn may negatively impact the module service lifetime.
 Permanent shading may cause accelerated ageing of the encapsulation material and place thermal stress on the bypass diodes.
 This would void the module's warranty unless properly mitigated through the use of Module Level Power Electronic (MLPE) devices.

 - Regular maintenance is required to keep modules clean.
-Particular measures should be taken to avoid permanent shading from dirt or debris (e.g., plants, bird droppings, etc.). - Do not install modules directly behind any object (e.g., tree, antenna, etc.) to prevent occurrence of permanent shading. - Even temporary partial shading will reduce the energy yield.
-A module can be classified as unshaded if its entire surface is free from shading all year round, including on the shortest day of the year.
+Particular measures should be taken to avoid permanent shading from dirt or debris (e.g., plants, bird droppings, etc.) - Do not install modules directly behind any object (e.g., tree, antenna, etc.) to prevent occurrence of permanent shading. - Even temporary partial shading will reduce the energy yield.
+A module can be considered to be unshaded if its entire surface is free from shading all year round, including on the shortest day of the year.